 Crockett's recipe for the orange blossom no. 2 (also known as the Adirondack) excludes sweet vermouth.
 It is built in a "bar glass" and an old-fashioned will work perfectly.
 It definitely has more of a Screwdriver feel but has a slightly higher concentration of alcohol.

 To make the drink, simply pour 2 ounces each of gin and orange juice over ice.

-Compared to other classic cocktails like the Martini, the Orange Blossoms are quite light.
-This is due to the orange juice which made the occasional appearance in drinks of the era.
+Compared to other classic cocktails like the martini, these orange blossoms are quite light.
+This is due to the orange juice that made the occasional appearance in drinks of the era.

 With an 80-proof gin, we can estimate the alcohol content of these two drinks:

 - Orange Blossom: 15 percent ABV (30 proof)